The Monks: Singer/Guitarist, Gary Burger, Endorses EV’

 Before we became the Monks our band was called the Torquays.
 We played German beat clubs throughout the country but when we first formed we were all still in the U.S. Army stationed not far out of Frankfurt Am Main in a beautiful town called Gelnhausen.
 Nearby was the city of Hanau -which had a nightclub - we used to visit to see one particular band from Indonesia called the Tielmann Brothers.
 The Tielmanns were most certainly the best guitar band I have ever heard to this day.
 Their sense of balance and volume was superb; you could be sitting at a table in the front row drinking a great German bier, talking at a normal volume and be heard, but the sensuous wash of the Tielmann’s guitar sounds was still right in your face and impossible to ignore so we really didn’t talk much.
 We listened to the Tielmanns ROCK!
 Of course we were interested in their equipment and how they generated this fantastic sound.
 We saw the usual line up of Fender guitars and amps but we were most interested in how great their PA system sounded and the effects they were pulling off it.
 I discovered that they used a Dynacord Echolette and wasted no time in obtaining one.
 It was a very cool gadget with a tape loop that had variable speed and intensity controls and essentially was a tape delay unit.
 You could buy the factory tapes to install as they wore out but it seemed like we were usually out of them and so I’d make them from a standard chunk of ¼“ audio tape when we were on the road away from suppliers of such things.
 We managed to put many miles on that sweet piece of gear before the heads finally cashed in.
 I wish I had one today.“

 James Edlund, EV/Dynacord PR Manager: As you may know, Dynacord is one of the preeminent brands of MI and pro audio gear in Germany - and, for that matter, the rest of Europe.
 The history of the company is fascinating and stretches back to 1945, when the company was founded to meet the demands for improvements in radio technology/manufacturing.
-Years later, the company realized the demand for pro audio and music industry based products and moved into that direction.
+Years later, the company realised the demand for pro audio and music industry based products and moved into that direction.

 The ’60s definitely saw fast-paced developments in these markets.
 It was during this time that beat bands from all across Europe began using Dynacord equipment.
 On August 16th, 1965, the German beat band “The Lords“ launched a tour with all Dynacord equipment.
 In 1966, the “German Beats“ employed a Dynacord system for sound reproduction when setting the world record “the longest continuous performance of beat music“.
 A year later Dynacord took part in the “First Prague Beat-Festival“ from December 20th to December 22nd, 1967.
 Held in the Lucerny-Hall in Prague, approximately 30 bands converged on the location from all over Czechoslovakia to take part in the event, which had been furnished with complete Dynacord sound systems.
 Over 10,000 beat fans took part in the event.